cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (recursive-lock-p object)
 ```
-Returns T if OBJECT is a recursive lock; returns NIL otherwise.
+Returns T if `object` is a recursive lock; returns NIL otherwise.

 ### release-lock

 ```lisp
 Function: (release-lock lock)
 ```
-Release LOCK.
+Release `lock`.
 It is an error to call this unless the lock has previously been acquired (and not released) by the same thread.
-If other threads are waiting for the lock, the ACQUIRE-LOCK call in one of them will now be able to continue.
+If other threads are waiting for the lock, the [acquire-lock](#acquire-lock) call in one of them will now be able to continue.

   This function has no interesting return value.